 The S9 Plus tries to match everything Apple can do, but at a larger screen size (at least until the iPhone XS Max and now iPhone 11 Pro Max arrived) and with a 3.5mm headphone jack – and it also bests the Google Pixel 2 XL’s low-light photography in some (but not all) scenarios.
 The night mode of the Huawei P20 Pro beats it in select low-light scenes, too.

 What’s interesting is that Apple’s and Google’s handsets aren’t the fiercest competition for the S9 Plus – it’s Samsung’s own phones.
-The now-cheaper Galaxy S8 Plus is an incremental downgrade, ideal for anyone put off by the high S9 Plus price, while the Galaxy Note 9 is likely four months away, perfect for early adopters who have ample cash and a penchant for the S Pen and a slightly bigger screen.
-That positions the S9 Plus at the top temporarily.
+The now-cheaper Galaxy S8 Plus is an incremental downgrade, ideal for anyone put off by the high S9 Plus price, while the S10 Plus is ideal if you have a penchant for the S Pen and a slightly bigger screen with only a small notch in the top right corner.

 - Want to see all this at a smaller size and price?
 Read our Samsung Galaxy S9 review

 Samsung Galaxy S9 Plus release date and price

 - Samsung Galaxy S9 Plus release date was March 16, 2018

 - $840 (£869, AU$1,349) marked a jump in launch price

 - It was still cheaper than an iPhone XS